Mihirsahu2307/Browser-Chat-Assistant/README.md

 ### Just `CMD + Shift + O + Enter` and begin!

+This was a 1-day project to learn about chrome extensions while also building something kinda useful.
 Main benefit of this extension is its accessibility (Just use the shortcut and start asking questions from any tab), along with access to o1 and other models not available directly via the ChatGPT UI.

 Keyboard shortcut for Windows users:
 1. Buy a mac.